+I was so sorry to hear about your retirement!
 I miss our classes that included “Bailin’s Breakers”.
-That format in which we get to play 12 point tiebreakers against everyone in class.
+That format in which we get to play your invention of 13 point tiebreakers against everyone in class.
+Your students miss you!

-I know you always liked “Bailin’s Breakers” because it gave you a chance to practicepure tiebreakers and to do so against everyone in your class.
-I would like to take creditfor the format, (though its name and the “Bailin Breaker’s Dozen, 6-6 Superbreaker are all mine), but playing tiebreakers among team members (or class members) is a standard college tennis practice technique.
+I know you always liked “Bailin’s Breakers” because it gave you a chance to practice tiebreakers and to do so against all your classmates.
+I would like to take credit for practicing a lot of tiebreakers but it is a college tradition.
+On the other hand, the name and format are all mine.
+Be ready to play tiebreakers like college players!

-They also helped us make decisions about the lineup.
+Tiebreakers also help college coaches make decisions about the team lineup.
 Plus, college tennis players tend to play more tie breakers and they can make all the difference for the team score.
-Unfortunately,I don’t see it being safe to teach until perhaps March as Covid rates in LA County fall.